Age profile

 An ageing population

-Older adults will make up an increasingly large proportion of the population over the next 20–30 years.
-The population aged 65+ years is projected to almost double to 1.37 million by 2043 (23.1% of the total population) [1].
+Older adults will make up an increasingly large proportion of the population over the next 20–30 years (Figure 1).
+The population aged 65+ years is projected to increase to 1.9 million adults (28.2% of the population) by 2073 [2].

 Regional differences in age structure

-Some territorial authorities in New Zealand have a younger population (Figure 2), while others have an older population (Figure 3).
+In 2023, some territorial authorities in New Zealand had a younger population (Figure 2), while others had an older population (Figure 3).

 Younger and older people are more vulnerable to environmental risks

-Infants and children are particularly affected by the environment due to several reasons:
+Infants and children can be particularly affected by the environment due to several reasons [3,4,5]:

 Older adults can also be more affected by environmental hazards.

-- Older adults are more sensitive to dehydration on very hot days, and the effects of cold on cold days.
+• Older adults are more sensitive to dehydration on very hot days, and the effects of cold weather.

 Information about the data